eviepk12/eviepk12.github.io/_posts/2023-6-23-Rainbow-Fighters-of-the-Archipelago.md

 As June rolls around, the topic of Pride Month has circulated everyones news cycle, whether it be positive or negative.
 It can't be ignored though how the mainstream image of "Pride Month", largerly revolves around celebrations in western nations i.e America, Netherlands, UK, etc etc.

 While this image is not inherently *wrong*, it does create a western-centric view of queer culture and development that can be quite damaging.
-Not only to westerners which creates a false image that queers **only** exists in the west, and creating an orientalist view of queers around the world, it can also be damaging to queers in non western nations that makes them feel isolated and lonely in a seemingly more and more violent and hostile society towards queer people.
+Not only to westerners which creates a false image that queers **only** exists in the west, creating an orientalist view of queers around the world, it can also be damaging to queers in non western nations that makes them feel isolated and lonely in a seemingly more and more violent and hostile society towards queer people.

 I know my experience as a young queer person feeling isolated, lonely, seeing the pride marches abroad, how they seem to be more accepting than what I experience in my own home.
 It made me jealous, bitter even, to my friends abroad that can express and live life in a way that I can't even imagine myself doing in my wildest dreams.